 Subsequently, once you make your way through the various interview rounds, the CEO might conduct a final interview, depending on the size of the company.

-If you are applying for this role, then you must be familiar with all the customer success roles.
-For example, an interviewer may ask: What does a customer success manager do?
-Or what are the responsibilities of a customer success specialist?
+If you are applying for this role, then you must be familiar with many Customer Success roles.
+For example, an interviewer may ask: What does a Customer Success manager do?
+Or what are the responsibilities of a Customer Success specialist?

 Moreover, you must know the various KPIs that you will have to use while working as a director of client success.

 For a detailed list of interview questions, you may consider giving a quick glance at this blog.

 There are other roles, both above and below the level of director, in a Customer Success team.
 These roles are often used interchangeably in different organizations based upon their maturity and size.
 Below, we list a few of the most common ones.

 Customer Success Manager

 This is the most common role in a CS team.
 A CSM is the face of your CS team and directly interacts with customers more than anyone else.
 They have to be engaged with the customer’s daily product usage and monitor them closely.